-- (a) Sighting shots (unlimited in number) may be fired at any time after the command "COMMENCE FIRE" or "START" within the time limit for that match or stage.
-Once the first record shot in a position has been fired, no further sighting shots are allowed unless permitted by the Jury. - (b) If a shooter must cease fire for longer than three (3) minutes due to no fault of his own, he may demand extra and equal time.
+(a) Sighting shots (unlimited in number) may be fired at any time after the command "COMMENCE FIRE" or "START" within the time limit for that match or stage.
+Once the first record shot in a position has been fired, no further sighting shots are allowed unless permitted by the Jury.

+- (b) If a shooter must cease fire for longer than three (3) minutes due to no fault of his own, he may demand extra and equal time.
 If the interruption is longer than five (5) minutes, the shooter has the right to unlimited additional sighting shots.
 If a target change requires the shooter to move away from the firing point or get out of position the shooter has the right to unlimited additional sighting shots. - (c) Unlimited additional sighting shots may be authorized in the event of a disabled air rifle.
-See Rules 9.5 and 10.13 - (d) A two point penalty will be given for each sighting shot fired after the first record shot except as authorized by the Jury.

-9.2.1 Marking of Sighting Target -The sighting target must be clearly marked, normally, by means of a black stripe in the upper right corner which can be clearly seen with the naked eye.
-During competitionswheredoubletargetframesareused, abroadblackband will be hung over the face of the target which is not in use or the target not in use must be removed.
-If a 12-bull AR-5/10 target is used, the sighting targets are located in the center of the target and enclosed with a guard ring.

-9.2.2 Misplaced Sighting Shots - When a multiple bullseye target (with sighting bullseye) is used, and the firer in his first fired shot of the target (sighting bullseye) misses the scoring area of the sighting bulls-eye or ring when printed on targets, the firer shall. halt firing, call a Range Official or Referee, have the official verify that the shot is not in the sighting bulls-eye.
+See Rules 9.5 and 10.13 - (d) A two point penalty will be given for each sighting shot fired after the first record shot except as authorized by the Jury. - 9.2.1 Marking of Sighting Target -The sighting target must be clearly marked, normally, by means of a black stripe in the upper right corner which can be clearly seen with the naked eye.
+During competitions where double target frames are used, a broad black band will be hung over the face of the target which is not in use or the target not in use must be removed.
+If the 12-bull AR-5/10 target is used, the sighting targets are located in the center of the target and enclosed with a guard ring. - 9.2.2 Misplaced Sighting Shots When a multiple bullseye target (with sighting bullseye) is used, and the firer in his first fired shot of the target (sighting bullseye) misses the scoring area of the sighting bulls-eye or ring when printed on targets, the firer shall: halt firing, call a Range Official or Referee, have the official verify that the shot is not in the sighting bulls-eye.
 The official shall record this fact and the firer shall commence firing at the sighting bull again.
 The Range Official will continue to observe until the firer's shots hits the sighting bullseye.
 At this point the official will verify all previous shots (they will not be scored as misses) and the shooter will continue firing the match under the rules of the match.
 No extra time will be allowed for the procedure above.
-Additionalshots outside the scoring shall be in force after the first shot that strikes the sighting bullseye.
+Additional shots outside the scoring rings will be scored as record shots.
+All penalties used in scoring shall be in force after the first shot that strikes the sighting bullseye.